fankaidev/all-my-web/README.md

 ## Privacy

-We take your privacy seriously.
+We DO NOT collect any data from you.
 Please read our [Privacy Policy](PRIVACY.md) to understand how we handle your data.

 ## Contributing